sous-chefs/ntp/README.md

   - Boolean, determines if the ntpdate command is issued to sync the hardware clock
   - Default, false
   - Not applicable for Windows nodes

+* `ntp['apparmor_enabled']`

+  - Boolean, enables configuration of apparmor if set to true
+  - Defaults to false and will make no provisions for apparmor.
+If a platform is apparmor enabled by default, (currently ubuntu) default will be true.

 Usage